Roy E. Disney: Personal life

 Disney held several sailing speed records, including the Los Angeles to Honolulu monohull time record.
 He set it on his boat Pyewacket in July 1999 (7 days, 11 hours, 41 minutes, 27 seconds).

 On January 19, 2007, after beginning a relationship with Leslie DeMeuse, Disney (then 77 years old) filed for divorce from his wife, Patricia (then 72), citing "irreconcilable differences", according to court documents.
 The couple, married 52 years, had been living apart, according to the Los Angeles County Superior Court filing.
-They had four adult children, Abigail Disney, Susan Disney Lord, Tim Disney (a documentary film producer). and Roy Patrick Disney (step-father Charlee Corra).
+They had four adult children: Abigail Disney, Susan Disney Lord, Tim Disney (a documentary film producer), and Roy Patrick Disney (step-father of actor and activist Charlee Corra).

 In 2008, Disney married DeMeuse, a CSTV producer, and Emmy winner of various sailing documentaries.

-Death
+Death and legacy

-Disney died of stomach cancer on December 16, 2009, 43 years to the day his uncle died and 25 days before his 80th birthday, at Hoag Memorial Hospital in Newport Beach, California.
+Disney died of stomach cancer on December 16, 2009, at Hoag Memorial Hospital in Newport Beach, California.
 He was 79 years old, and had been battling the disease for over a year.
 He was cremated after his funeral service, and his ashes were scattered into the Pacific Ocean.

-Honors

 On January 4, 1998, Pope John Paul II made Disney a Knight Commander of the Pontifical Order of St. Gregory the Great.

 On January 1, 2000, Disney participated as the grand marshal of the 111th Rose Parade.

 On April 26, 2008, Disney received an honorary doctorate from the California Maritime Academy "for his many contributions to the state and the nation, including international sailing."

 The animation studio building at the Walt Disney Studios, in Burbank, California, was rededicated as the "Roy E. Disney Animation Building" on May 7, 2010.